Skip to main content

 Starchy and sugary carbs

-When it comes to managing your diabetes over Christmas, knowing which festive treats greatly impact your blood glucose (sugar) management is a good place to start.
+When it comes to managing your diabetes over Christmas, knowing which festive treats greatly affect your blood sugar (glucose) management is important.
 Carbohydrates - both starchy and sugary - can cause your blood sugar to rise.
 These foods contain a surprisingly large amount of sugar.

-This is particularly true of refined carbs, like white bread/flour/sugar, which can be found in many Christmas canapes like mince pies, breaded chicken, and sausage rolls.
+This is particularly true of refined carbs - such as white bread, flour, or sugar - which can be found in many Christmas canapes like mince pies, breaded chicken, and sausage rolls.

 Food that is high in salt

 You'll also need to limit food that's high in salt.
-Too much salt can raise your blood pressure and increase your risk of heart disease and stroke.
-The charity Action on Salt warns that a Christmas dinner can contain more than 15g of salt2 - more than twice the recommended daily maximum of 5-6g3.
+Too much salt can raise your blood pressure and increase your likelihood of heart disease and stroke.
+The charity Action on Salt warns that a Christmas dinner can contain more than 15 grams of salt, which is around three times the recommended daily maximum of 5 grams - around a teaspoon.

 Food that's high in fat

-It's also important to maintain a healthy weight if you are living with type 2 diabetes, as health risks are increased if you are living with obesity or are overweight4.
-A key factor in avoiding weight gain is limiting your intake of fatty foods, especially saturated fats and trans fatty acids.
+It's also important to maintain a healthy weight if you are living with type 2 diabetes, as your health can be affected if you are living with obesity or are overweight.
+A key factor in avoiding weight gain is limiting your intake of fatty foods - especially saturated fats and trans fatty acids.
 These can raise your blood sugar, your cholesterol and your blood pressure.

-Saturated fats can be found in dairy foods like cheese, cream and full fat milk, as well as fatty, processed meats like bacon and sausages.
-Trans fats are sometimes present in highly processed treats like cakes, biscuits, pastries, crackers and takeaways.
+Saturated fats can be found in dairy foods such as cheese, cream and full fat milk, as well as fatty, processed meats such as bacon and sausages.
+Trans fats are sometimes present in highly processed treats - for example, cakes, biscuits, pastries, crackers and takeaways.

 Continue reading below